Gene Zion: Children's books

 The husband-and-wife team became best known for a series of books about Harry, a playful and curious dog.
-The series begin with Harry the Dirty Dog (1956) and followed by No Roses for Harry!
-(1958), Harry and the Lady Next Door (1960) and Harry By the Sea (1965).
-The entire Harry series holds a beloved place in children's literature and in children's literacy education.
-Harry the Dirty Dog in particular often makes its way on to Best Book round-ups like School Library Journal's Top 100 Picture Books, where it takes slot place No. 43.
-The book has been read by Betty White for Storyline Online and had several lessons plans created around the plot.
+The series began with Harry the Dirty Dog (1956), which was followed by No Roses for Harry!
+(1958), Harry and the Lady Next Door (1960), and Harry by the Sea (1965).
+The entire Harry series holds a beloved place in children's literature and children's literacy education.
+Harry the Dirty Dog in particular often makes its way on to Best Book round-ups like School Library Journal's Top 100 Picture Books, where it places at number 43.
+The book was read by Betty White for Storyline Online and had several lesson plans created around the plot.
 The stories were told many times on BBC pre-school programmes in the United Kingdom, especially Play School.

-Critics praised Gene Zion's "charming" texts and his unique talent for envisioning the "story through the eyes of a child."
-Gene Zion's depiction of Harry's personality was also noted by critics who called Harry "a timeless personality inviting warmth, involvement and understanding."
-Gene Zion's stories and characters dealt with some of the "universal" problems children encounter and readers emphasized with the characters' plights.
-His books were also notable for their zany humor especially The Plant Sitter (1959), whose plot critics called a "happy blend of unanswerable logic and wild improbability."
+Critics praised Gene Zion's "charming" texts and his unique talent for envisioning a "story through the eyes of a child."
+Gene Zion's depiction of Harry's personality was also noted by critics, who called Harry "a timeless personality inviting warmth, involvement and understanding."
+Gene Zion's stories and characters dealt with some of the "universal" problems children encounter, and readers empathized with the characters' plights.
+His books were also notable for their zany humor, especially The Plant Sitter (1959), the plot of which critics called a "happy blend of unanswerable logic and wild improbability.

 HarperCollins Publishers released a 50th-anniversary edition of Harry the Dirty Dog in 2006.

 In The Essential Guide to Children's Books and Their Creators, Anita Silvey wrote that "the quirky talents of Gene Zion and Margaret Bloy Graham in Dear Garbage Man (1957) paved the way for New Yorker artists such as William Steig and James Stevenson."

-Zion died in New York City in 1975, age 62.
+In 1975, at age 62, Zion died in Beth Israel Hospital in New York City.
 His family gave a collection of his work and correspondence to the University of Minnesota in 1979.